sav-che/TL-2/Authors/Bergman, Ernest {std. E. Bergman}.md

-> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/item/103859#page/104/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 94](https://www.biodiversitylibrary.org/page/33265291) of TL-2 Suppl.
 II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Bergman, Ernest (1851-1902), French horticulturist, born at Neuilly-sur-Marne, studied at the Lycée Louis-le-Grand, Paris, from 1878 at the Château de Ferrières, from 1878 active member of the Société d'Horticulture, secretary of the Société 1885-1902, organizer of the Paris International Horticultural Congress of 1885 and further annual congresses until 1902 and involved with the Exposition universelle of 1900. (*E. Bergman*).
+Bergman, Ernest (1851-1902), French horticulturist, born at Neuilly-sur-Marne, studied at the Lycée Louis-le-Grand, Paris, from 1878 at the Château de Ferrières, from 1878 active member of the Société d'Horticulture, secretary of the Société 1885-1902, organizer of the Paris International Horticultural Congress of 1885 and further annual congresses until 1902 and involved with the Exposition universelle of 1900.
+**Abbreviated name**: *E. Bergman*

 #### Herbarium and types